 As a result of these medical mistakes, Aaron has been left with cerebral palsy, epilepsy and brain damage.
 He also has a reduced life expectancy.

 After the court hearing Aaron’s family released a statement saying “Aaron will require 24-hour care, a specially adapted home and transport, a variety of equipment and aids and physiotherapy and still won’t be able to live the kind of life he deserves.
 The family now hope that lessons have been learned from this case and the same mistakes can be avoided in future.”

 A trust spokesman said “The trust is pleased that the hearing has been brought to a mutually satisfactory conclusion and hopes that the agreed settlement will assist Aaron to achieve his full potential in the future.”

 The payout is believed to be one of the largest by the NHS and reflects the severity of Aaron’s condition.

-Patrick Oliver, Associate and Clinical Negligence expert at Swain & Co Solicitors LLP says, “This is a tragic case with very serious consequences.
+Melanie Lidstone-Land, Senior Associate at Swain & Co Solicitors LLP says, “This is a tragic case with very serious consequences.
 I hope that the Trust involved will learn lessons from this case and ensure such medical errors do not occur again.”